 In part thanks to the deployment of the Career Fitness Profiler the employee in question started to show more concrete signs of self-management.
-His previous lack of self-management was one of the key aspects that, due to the lack of drive to dare to walk his own path, was at the basis of his past burn-out.
+His previous lack of self-management was one of the key aspects that, due to the lack of drive to dare to walk his own path, was one of the reasons of his past burn-out.
 This focus on the development of self-management skills in the career really shines as one of the greatest assets of the Career Fitness Profiler!
-With this test, I have found that employees facing challenges of reintegration after burn-out are really able to pinpoint their areas of improvement and work on them so that they can develop the self-management skills necessary for positive change.
+With this questionnaire, I have found that employees facing challenges of reintegration after burn-out are really able to pinpoint their areas of improvement and work on them so that they can develop the self-management skills necessary for positive change.

 As a coach, the Career Fitness Profiler not only offers me a thorough insight into the perspective of the individual employee, but it also shows me what to focus on to help my coachee grow into a self-assured career actor.
 In this instance, my coachee developed strong negotiation skills that allowed him to responsibility for his own professional well-being while still respecting both his own interests as well as those of the company’s.